FRUE-Project/openFRUE/README.md

 # openFRUE - A Distribution Based on Gentoo!

 openFRUE is a Linux distribution based on Gentoo Linux, with the added FPKG and GNOME desktop environment.
+- !! - As of 2023, FPKG is not complete, and as such, openFRUE still uses Portage
 # Installation

-Installation is available with the installation guide in the repo. (installation.txt)
+Installation is available with the installation guide in the repo. (installation.md)

 # Support